 - 1 In the Channels docker, enable the check box beside a color channel.

-If the Channels docker is not open, click Window ▶ Dockers ▶ Channels. - if the chamiles docker is not open, click willdow / bockers / chai - 2 In the toolbox, click one of the following: - Lasso mask tool - Magic wand mask tool - 3 Define an area in the image.
+If the Channels docker is not open, click Window ▶ Dockers ▶ Channels.

+- 2 In the toolbox, click one of the following:

+- Lasso mask tool

+- Magic wand mask tool

+- 3 Define an area in the image.